Muir Beach, California: Education

-Muir Beach is in the Mill Valley School District, Tamalpais Union High School District, and the Marin Community College District.
+Much of Muir Beach is in the Mill Valley School District, while a portion is in the Bolinas-Stinson Union Elementary School District.
+All of Muir Beach is in the Tamalpais Union High School District, and the Marin Community College District.

 Students attend public schools in or near Mill Valley at Tamalpais Valley Elementary School (kindergarten - grade 5), Mill Valley Middle School (grades 6 - 8), and Tamalpais High School (grades 9 - 12).

 Climate

 According to the Köppen Climate Classification system, Muir Beach has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Like much of the California coast, summer afternoons are often cool and windy (and sometimes foggy) as winds blow in off the ocean.
 It receives a good amount of rain with 1034.70 mm of rain.

 Local government

 Muir Beach is unincorporated, receiving general government services from Marin County, including law enforcement, land-use planning, library, public health, and code enforcement.
 A special district, the Muir Beach Community Services District, provides local services, including fire protection, water, road maintenance, and recreation.
 The District has a board of directors, with five members elected to four-year terms.
 The District includes all of the Muir Beach CDP, plus Green Gulch Farm.
 (See map of MBCSD.)